ktarbet/ktarbet.github.io/horse/valdez.md

  * Equitation
  * Reining

 Throughtout the clinic Lawrence taught that this is all is all about painting a pretty picture.
+The overall picture is a BIG deal.

 ## Showmanship
 Showmanship is all done on the ground - no in the saddle.
 According to Valdez You and your Horse must be well groomed.
 You need to see the judge and the judge needs to see you.
 Showmanship is all about judging you and not much of the horse.